MichelleGuan/Algorithms-and-data-stuctures/ReadMe.md

-An algorithms practice with JavaScript and C
+An algorithms practice based on JavaScript and C with STL